Our environment is suffering. We have evidence everywhere in many ways, but the most obvious to me is climate change.

 Our atmosphere took millions of years to evolve, resulting in a balance of gases that enabled life to flourish and which we still enjoy today – but for how much longer?
 There is a certain inertia involved with changing such a huge mass of air, our atmosphere, but in the last 150 years or so we have managed to do that.
 In what seems a long time to us, but in fact is a very short time compared to the age of the earth, we have altered the natural balance of things.
 We already see the effects, and I don’t need a scientist to point it out – I can see it for myself.
 And it’s not just carbon emissions and climate change, it’s a whole raft of other things.
 It’s all so short-sighted.
 The way forward is to lead by example, educate the people, and encourage them to make informed decisions about their future and that of future generations.

-If you want to make a positive difference now for the environment that will immediately take effect, then stop eating meat.
+If you want to make a positive difference now for the environment that will immediately take effect, then try avoiding meat in your diet.
 Research it – you will see what I mean.
+If that doesn’t work for you, no problem, there are lots of other things you can do [see “Energy saving tips”].

 So do your bit to keep carbon dioxide levels under control: